Graph Neural Networks for Natural Language Processing: A Survey: Graph Construction Methods for NLP

-In order to tackle the above challenges, recent attempts on GNN for NLP~\citep{chen2020iterative,chen2020reinforcement,liu2021retrieval,liu2019contextualized} have explored dynamic graph construction without resorting to human efforts or domain expertise.
-Most dynamic graph construction approaches aim to dynamically learn the graph structure (i.e., a weighted adjacency matrix) on the fly, and the graph construction module can be jointly optimized with the subsequent graph representation learning modules toward the downstream task in an end-to-end manner.
 As shown in ~\cref{fig:dynamic_graph_overall}, these dynamic graph construction approaches typically consist of a graph similarity metric learning component for learning an adjacency matrix by considering pair-wise node similarity in the embedding space, and a graph sparsification component for extracting a sparse graph from the learned fully-connected graph.
 It is reported to be beneficial to combine the intrinsic graph structures and learned implicit graph structures for better learning performance~\citep{li2018adaptive,chen2020iterative,liu2021retrieval}.
 Moreover, in order to effectively conduct the joint graph structure and representation learning, various learning paradigms have been proposed.
 In what follows, we will discuss all these effective techniques for dynamic graph construction.
 More broadly speaking, graph structure learning for GNNs itself is a trending research problem in the machine learning field, and has been actively studied beyond the NLP community~\citep{li2018adaptive,norcliffe2018learning,velickovic2020pointer,kalofolias2019large,franceschi2019learning}.
 However, in this survey, we will focus on its recent advances in the NLP field.
 We hereafter use dynamic graph construction and graph structure learning interchangeably.